n4dz/html-template/README.md

 # html-template

-This is the template I use to start with HTML code.
+This is the template I use to start with HTML code..